The University of Chicago

 Office: Kelly Hall, 308

-Dr. Jean Decety is Irving B. Harris Professor at the University of Chicago and the College, with a primary appointment in the Department of Psychology and a secondary appointment in the Department of Psychiatry.
+Dr. Jean Decety is the Irving B. Harris Distinguished Service Professor at the University of Chicago and the College.

-Professor Decety received a Ph.D. in Neurobiology from the University Claude Bernard (France) in 1989, and then completed a two-year postdoctoral fellowship in Sweden, at Lunds Lasarett (University Hospital) and at the Karolinska Hospital in Stockholm in the Departments of Clinical Neurophysiology and Neuroradiology.
+Professor Decety received a Ph.D. in Neurobiology from the University Claude Bernard (France) in 1989, and then completed a two-year postdoctoral fellowship in Sweden, at Lund University Hospital and at the Karolinska Hospital in Stockholm in the Departments of Clinical Neurophysiology and Neuroradiology.

 Research Interests and Skills